Lital-Ben-Baruch/dji_drone_vision/README.md

 ### DJI App Download
 To download the DJI App for the drone, visit the following link:
 [Download DJI App for Android](https://service-adhoc.dji.com/download/app/android/ba88a046-6f7e-4cbb-a969-27851eb4bbf5)

+## Next Steps
+- Implement the capability to set a desired distance from the detected face for the drone to maintain, enhancing the precision of the surveillance and tracking system.
+- Develop and integrate an advanced tracking algorithm to ensure smooth and reliable tracking of moving subjects.

 ## License
 ### Project License